 The Professional, Scientific and Technical Services subdivision is anticipated to be highly affected by the COVID-19 outbreak.
 In early April, the ABS reported that about 96% of businesses in the subdivision were still operating.
 However, about 36% of subdivision businesses had made changes to their workforce, including changing work locations, reducing hours or placing staff on paid leave.
 Travel restrictions are expected to decrease business activity from the subdivision's international clients and customers.
 Operators in the Architectural Services industry and the Engineering Consulting industry are expected to contend with reduced foreign investment as a result of the COVID-19 outbreak.
 This factor may limit future expansion of larger projects that require foreign investment.
 Some construction projects are anticipated to have difficulty attaining funding or be postponed due to economic uncertainty, which may further reduce demand for architectural and engineering services.
+Some operators may benefit from government efforts to support economic activity through increased infrastructure spending.
+For example, the Victorian Government assembled the Building Victoria's Recovery Taskforce to support activity in the construction sector during the COVID-19 outbreak.
+The taskforce has the ability to fast-track planning approvals through ministerial powers, and has a mandate to investigate options for boosting activity over the short, medium and long term.

 The Management Consulting industry and the Scientific Research Services industry are expected to be heavily affected by COVID-19.
 As businesses across most sectors seek to reduce costs in the face of economic uncertainty, demand for consulting services is anticipated to decline.
 Demand for discretionary services, such as strategy and change management, is expected to significantly decline.
 Some large professional services providers, including consulting and law firms, have been forced to reduce staff hours and pay in response to slowing business activity and falling utilisation rates.
 However, some businesses exposed to international markets, particularly in their supply chains, are expected to need advice on mitigating costs associated with COVID-19.
-This is likely to boost demand for consulting services.
+This is likely to support some demand for consulting services.